agilecustoms/release/README.md

 ### publish in AWS S3

 Convention: there should be `s3` directory in cwd.
 All content of this directory will be uploaded in S3 bucket<br>
-Ex: if current tag is '1.2.3' and commit has #patch, then files will be uploaded to `aws-s3-bucket/aws-s3-bucket-dir/1.2.4` Also files will be uploaded in dirs `/1`, `/1.2` and `/latest` - previous content of these dirs will be cleaned up
+Ex: if latest tag is '1.2.3' and single commit on top of it `fix: JIRA-123`, then files will be uploaded to `aws-s3-bucket/aws-s3-bucket-dir/1.2.4`
+Also files will be uploaded in dirs `/1`, `/1.2` and `/latest` - previous content of these dirs will be cleaned up
 ```yaml
 steps: